Updated: 03/31/2019 | March 31st, 2019

-I saw you speak at the Boston Travel Show 3 years ago about your own line of guidebooks.
+I saw you speak at the Boston Travel Show three years ago about your own line of guidebooks.
 How are your books different than the main line of Frommer’s guides?

 What is your overall travel philosophy?
-As someone who makes guidebooks, how do you view the rise of online guides?
+As someone who writes guidebooks, how do you view the rise of online guides?
 Is it a good or bad thing?

 Most of my readers are long term travelers.
 What advice would you give to backpackers and round the world travelers?